Diego-Fdez/school-project-backend/README.md

 The project has a module to recover the password, which sends an email to the user with a link and a unique token.

-# this is the backend of the project (see [frontend](https://github.com/Diego-Fdez/school-app 'frontend')) it was started with npm create vite@latest
+# this is the backend of the project (see [frontend](https://github.com/Diego-Fdez/school-app 'frontend')) it was started with npm init

 ### This Project Only For developing my Skill